 - IgG Immunogloblulins (neutralizes toxins and simultaneously rebuilds intestinal lining)

 - Mucilaginous herbs such as slippery elm, marshmallow root, plantain, licorice root (soothe and protect by adding a ‘slimy coat’ )

 Recommended Products for Support in Healing Leaky Gut:

-I have witnessed many that do heal leaky gut.
+I have assisted and witnessed many that do heal leaky gut.
 It does take educating oneself, mindfulness of diet and lifestyle, and of course- discipline with taking supplements and staying on course.
 But it is totally possible………an you are certainly worthy of healing.